mcollins-axway/axway-open-docs/content/en/docs/central/amplify_relnotes/20210131_ampc_relnotes.md

     * Providers can view the user who made the last modification from the list of API Service versions
     * Providers can search/sort on the Endpoints and Catalog Item list tables
-    * Providers can add new API Services from the UI.
+    * Providers can add new API Services from the UI

 ### Axway Edge Gateway / AWS / Azure Agents